dianna-SE/mern-website-portfolio/README.md

 - **MongoDB Atlas**: This is utilized for data management.
 A MongoDB Atlas account must be set up.
 Create a new cluster using Google Cloud and connect to the recommended region to start handling project data.
 1. Register for a [MongoDB Atlas account](https://www.mongodb.com/cloud/atlas/register) if you don't have one.
 2. Create a new cluster using Google Cloud.
-3. Ensure you connect to the recommended region to optimally manage project data.
+3. Ensure that you connect to the recommended region to optimally manage project data.

 - **Token**: A token is required for authentication.
 Generate a token and add it to your `.env` file within the backend folder with the variable name.